On this page:

 Before taking WELIREG, tell your health care provider about all of your medical conditions, including if you:

 Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-WELIREG and certain other medicines can affect each other and cause serious side effects.
+Taking WELIREG with certain other medicines can affect each other and cause serious side effects.

-The most common side effects of WELIREG include:
+The most common side effects of WELIREG in adults with VHL disease include:

 WELIREG may cause fertility problems in males and females, which may affect your ability to have children.
 Talk to your health care provider if this is a concern for you.